metauni/metauni.github.io/posts/loci/loci.md

 A [locus](https://en.wikipedia.org/wiki/Method_of_loci) is a place for mathematical activity, organised around talking boards and scheduled office hours where the host is available for discussion.
 It is recommended that you use a tablet and stylus (e.g. an Apple iPad and Pencil).
 To join a locus you'll need Roblox and Discord, see the Instructions on the [metauni main page](https://metauni.org).

-Talking boards follow an indexing convention similar to paragraphs in a text: **LCXYZ.xyz:abc** stands for locus **XYZ**, boardgroup **xyz** and individual board number **abc**.
+Talking boards follow an indexing convention similar to paragraphs in a text: **LCXYZ.xyz:abc** stands for locus **XYZ**, board group **xyz** and board number **abc** within that group.
 To view a talking board, the best idea is to either click on it or go into "first person" mode by either using the scrollwheel on your mouse, the I/O keys on your keyboard, or pinching to zoom in.

 ## LC001 - Matrix factorisations